montest/montest.github.io/_posts/2023-03-01-StochasticMethodsForOptimQuantifWithPyTorchPart1.md

 Introduction
 ======

 In this post, I present a PyTorch implementation of the stochastic version of the Lloyd algorithm in order to build Optimal Quantizers of $X$, a random variable of dimension one.
 The use of PyTorch allows me perform all the numerical computations on GPU and drastically increase the speed of the algorithm.
-I compare the mono-threaded implementation I made in numpy in a [previous blog post][blog_post_stochastic_methods] with the PyTorch version and study how it scales.
+I compare the implementation I made in numpy in a [previous blog post][blog_post_stochastic_methods] with the PyTorch version and study how it scales.

 All the code presented in this blog post is available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)

 Short Reminder
 ======

 In this part, I quickly remind how to build an optimal quantizer using the Monte-Carlo simulation-based Lloyd procedure with a focus on the $1$-dimensional case.
-To get more background on the notations and the theory, do not hesitate to check-out my previous blog articles on Stochastic and Deterministic methods for building optimal quantizers.
+To get more background on the notations and the theory, do not hesitate to check-out my previous blog articles on [Stochastic][blog_post_stochastic_methods] and [Deterministic][blog_post_deterministic_methods] methods for building optimal quantizers.

 ### Voronoï Quantization in dimension 1